earthly/website/blog/_posts/2022-08-12-using-makefile-wildcards.md

 Wildcards are a handy utility when creating your Makefiles.
 You can use them directly in your rules, however, you have to ensure that you're using them correctly and consider whether you need to use the `wildcard` function.
 Besides by using the wildcards directly in your targets, you can also use pattern matching in your rules to create more dynamic targets.

 While Make is a popular tool with many possibilities and some downsides.
-For a modern approach to builds, check out[Earthly](https://earthly.dev/), a tool that has combined the best parts of Makefiles and [Dockerfiles](https://docs.docker.com/engine/reference/builder/).
+For a modern approach to builds, check out [Earthly](https://earthly.dev/), a tool that has combined the best parts of Makefiles and [Dockerfiles](https://docs.docker.com/engine/reference/builder/).

 ## Outside Article Checklist

 - [ ] Optional: Find ways to break up content with quotes or images
 - [ ] Verify look of article locally
   - Would any images look better `wide` or without the `figcaption`?
-- [ ] Run mark down linter (`lint`)
-- [ ] Add keywords for internal links to front-matter
-- [ ] Run `link-opp` and find 1-5 places to incorporate links
 - [ ] Add Earthly `CTA` at bottom `{% include cta/cta1.html %}`